 As I have said a second before, you can install the WordPress content management systems on your hosted server in various ways.
 Although, most of the web hosting servers come with one-click installation, what will you do if you don’t have the advantage?

 In this case, I recommend setting up WordPress manually as it is more secure than the other methods.

 Also, you can create a local WordPress environment using XAMPP.
 Let’s get familiar with these two methods and learn how to setup WordPress efficiently.

 Instead of using one-click installation and other methods, knowing how to setup WordPress manually is a great way to learn more about how the CMS works.
 Although it sounds tough, if you go with the manual installation process, you will understand the whole process.
 Besides, it will be handy for you to make any changes with your hosting further.

 Additionally, you can’t help going with manual installation if the existing hosting provider doesn’t have the single-click installation feature.
-When it comes to installing WordPress manually, either you need FTP client or you can use the file manager in the control panel of your hosting account.
+When it comes to installing WordPress manually, either you need an FTP client or you can use the file manager in the control panel of your hosting account.

-Both of the processes requires uploading the zip file, although there is a little difference between them.
+Both of the processes require uploading the zip file, although there is a little difference between them.
 The first one (FTP) is a desktop application while the other (cPanel) is a web application.
 However, we will cover both methods here.